bossm747/hiblav2/replit.md

 - **Wishlist**: Saved products for later purchase
 - **Reviews**: Product ratings and customer feedback
 - **Shop Settings**: Store configuration and business information
+- **Barcodes**: Dynamic barcode generation for all products using SKU or product ID

 ### API Structure
 RESTful API with the following endpoints: